 - a brief overview of the source

 - the values and limitations of the source as evidence for studying Xerxes

 - any other relevant information.

-The analysis of each source should be concise; aim for between 100-150 words.
+The analysis of each source should be concise; aim for between 100-125 words per source.
+Your total word count for the analysis should not be greater than 700 words.

 The given sources to be used are attached.